Radhika5062/basicchatbot/README.md

 Gen AI Engineer: For now, it’s a simple implementation, but I’m thinking about adding advanced features like conversational memory, multi-turn dialogues, and maybe even deploying it to a scalable platform.
 I’d love feedback or collaboration ideas!

 Stakeholder: Thanks for sharing this!
-I’ll definitely check out the GitHub repo.
+I’ll definitely check out the GitHub repo along with demo video.